hacknaked/flask-demo/README.md

 $ docker-compose build
 ```

-(optional, first time only) Start the database service in first place
+(first time only) Start the database service in first place
 in order to build the database, tables, schemas into disk.

 ```